zinic/crawl/core.md

 #### Grappled

-A character that is grappled is unable to make any movement action during their turn.
+A character that is grappled is unable to take any action or aspect that requires willful control of the character's body.

-The grappled character may spend their standard duration action only to attempt escape.
-Upon escape, the character’s ability to perform movement actions is restored.
+The grappled character may spend an action point to attempt escape.
+Escape is an opposed strength check between the character and their attacker.
+Upon escape, the character’s ability to move freely is regained.
 The character is released in the same map cell as their attacker and is considered squeezing with them.

 #### Sickened